Skip to product information

 🥇First Video Camera to Save Media on a Floppy Disk

-The Sony Digital Mavica MVC-FD81, released in late 1998 for $899, was a major high-tech leap over the original FD5, introducing XGA resolution and motion video to the floppy-disk format.
-While its predecessors were limited to VGA quality, the FD81 boasted a 0.85-megapixel CCD sensor that captured 1024x768 still images, along with a 3x optical zoom lens and a manual focus switch—features that made it feel like a professional tool despite its reliance on the humble floppy.
-Most impressively for the time, it was the first Mavica to feature a movie mode, capable of recording up to 60 seconds of MPEG-1 video with sound onto a single 1.44MB disk.
-To manage the increased data, Sony equipped the unit with a 2x high-speed disk drive, though saving a high-resolution "Fine" image still required a nostalgic five-second whirring of the magnetic drive.
-The FD81 also featured a "Solar Window" panel on its 2.5-inch LCD, which used natural sunlight to help illuminate the screen and save battery life while shooting outdoors.
+The Sony Digital Mavica MVC-FD81, released in late 1998 for $899, was a major high-tech leap over the original FD5, introducing much sharper picture quality and video recording to the floppy-disk format.
+It packed a 3x optical zoom lens, a manual focus switch, and a groundbreaking movie mode that could record up to 60 seconds of video with sound onto a single floppy disk.
+To handle the extra data, Sony equipped the camera with a high-speed disk drive, though saving a high-resolution photo still required a nostalgic five-second whirring sound from the internal magnetic drive.
+It also featured a unique "Solar Window" panel above the screen that captured natural sunlight to light up the display, saving precious battery life when shooting outdoors.

 Source: eBay Auction